 - 3.1.
-It is difficult to draw general conclusions from the responses provided by the Member States and even more so to address the recommendations to them, since the replies represent only 2/3 of all Member States.
-Moreover, only 1/4 of the Member States responded to the recommendations of the Final Report. - 3.2.
+It is difficult to draw general conclusions from the responses provided by the Member States and even more so to address the recommendations to them, since not all Member States have replied.
+Moreover, only 1/3 of the Member States responded to the recommendations of the Final Report. - 3.2.
 Therefore, the Presidency at this juncture intends to limit itself to some general remarks.
 It clearly emerges from the replies from the Member States that the evaluations conducted in the context of the fourth round have assisted Member States in identifying a number of weaknesses in their practical implementation of the Framework Decision on the European Arrest Warrant.

 All Member States that have replied in the follow-up that they have given to the recommendations have clearly used the report to address some of these problems.
+In this context it is worth noting that the effectiveness of the EAW system is increasing, taking into account the tendency in the proportion of EAW executed as compared to the EAW issued (2008 - 21%, 2009 - 27%, 2010 - 39%).
 Generally it can be said that the fourth evaluation round has allowed the Member States to overcome some of the "growing pains" surrounding the implementation of the European Arrest Warrant.

 - 3.3.
 The follow-up to the fourth evaluation round shows that some progress has been achieved through the Member States' efforts but at the same time there is still work ahead.
 Discussions on the application of the EAW should continue, and they should be also held in the broader context of their interrelation with other legislative or non-legislative instruments like those envisaged under the roadmap on procedural rights.
 Each of the instruments provide rights that should be specifically addressed not only in national criminal proceedings but also in EAW proceedings.
 New questions may also arise in the application of those rights in the latter proceedings.
 Some of them would probably be solved by Court of Justice case-law within the preliminary ruling procedure.
-1 Member States could also discuss them at the experts' level. - 4.
+2 Member States could also discuss them at the experts' level. - 3.4.
 The Presidency, while presenting this report in accordance with the recommendation No 20 of the Final Report, encourages Member States to continue their efforts to attain smoother cooperation under the EAW procedure.
 The Presidency also encourages those who have not yet done so to respond to the recommendations addressed to them.
 Any problem arising from the implementation of the recommendations could then be discussed at the expert level.